stablekernel/aqueduct/source/docs/http/routing.md

 // identifier = "1"
 ```

-The values in `variables` are always `String`s, since a request path is a `String`. `RequestController`s may parse path variables into types like `int`.
+The values in `variables` are always `String`s, since a request path is a `String`. `Controller`s may parse path variables into types like `int`.

-[HTTPController](http_controller.md) uses path variables to select a operation method to handle a request.
+[RESTController](rest_controller.md) uses path variables to select a operation method to handle a request.

 ## Failed Matches Return 404

 A `Router` will return a `Response.notFound` - a response with status code 404 - if it receives a request that no route is registered for.
 The router will not send this request downstream to further listeners.
-This behavior may be overridden by providing a closure to `Router.unhandledRequestController` to provide a 404 HTML page if the request allows it.
+This behavior may be overridden by providing a closure to `Router.unhandledController` to provide a 404 HTML page if the request allows it.